-Gen Zers will like earning unlimited 3% cash back on things like dining, entertainment and select streaming services.
-They can also earn 3% per $1 for shopping at grocery stores.
+Gen Zers will like earning unlimited 3% cash back on things like dining, entertainment, grocery stores and select streaming services.
 All other purchases will earn 1%.

-Plus, Capital One SavorOne Rewards offers 0% APR for the first 15 months, plus no annual fee.
+Plus, Capital One SavorOne Rewards offers 0% APR for the first 15 months, followed by APR, plus no annual fee.
 And there’s a $200 bonus for spending at least $500 in purchases within the first three months of account opening.

 For Gen Zers who have good but not excellent credit, like the Capital One SavorOne Rewards card requires, the Capital One SavorOne Rewards for Good Credit offers the same 3% cash back on dining, entertainment, streaming and groceries, but no 0% APR or $200 bonus.

 Live Richer Podcast: How To Get Rid of Your Student Loan Debt

 With the Citi Custom Cash Card, Gen Zers can earn a whopping 5% cash back on up to $500 in their top eligible spending category per billing cycle.
 All other purchases earn 1%.
 Eligible categories for 5% cash back include the following:

 - Gas Stations

 - Select travel

 - Select transit